 |Highlights||Istanbul, Kusadasi, Ephesus, Pergamon, Troy, Canakkale & the Dardanelles.|

-|Travel Style||This fast-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|
+|What to Expect||This fast-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 Turkey, the crossroads of Europe and Asia, is an exotic land steeped in history and touched by many civilizations.
 But you'll find much more than just history here, including jaw-dropping landscapes, sun-splashed Mediterranean beaches, quaint seaside towns, glistening cities, colorful bazaars, whirling dervishes, and more.
-This tour will show you the best that this mysterious land has to offer, all for an irresistibly low price.
+This Turkey vacation package will show you the best that this mysterious land has to offer, all for an irresistibly low price.

 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+Contact us about prices and availability.

 |Separately Paid Fees|